 App downloads globally are expected to reach 299 billion in 2023, an increase from around 247 billion in 2020.

 With so much rivalry, business owners are forced to focus more on the quality, precision, functionality, and other factors that persuade potential clients to choose their services over those of their competitors.

 A number of questions arise at this time, such as whether to use iOS or Android, what app development framework is optimal for attracting more customers, and so forth.

 Here, we’ll cover the three major app development approaches: native, hybrid and cross-platform.

 Native apps are created using platform-specific programming languages.

 Native app development refers to creating apps for specific mobile platforms like Android or iOS.
-A platform-specific programming language is used to write programmes for a desktop computer, smart TV, smartphone, or any other modern digital device.
+A platform-specific programming language is used to write programmers for a desktop computer, smart TV, smartphone, or any other modern digital device.

 Native Android apps use Java or Kotlin, whereas iOS native apps use Objective-C or Swift.
 Nothing surpasses native mobile app development for giving the finest user experience.
 Native app development allows app developers to leverage main smartphone hardware functions like GPS, proximity sensors, camera, microphone, and more.

-The advantages of using native apps
+The Advantages of using Native Apps